Skip to content

 • Count your warning signs.
 One or two signals mean QuickBooks with CPA support still works.
 Three or more mean start planning a migration before an auditor forces it.

 • Match the platform to your size.
 Procas for small and growing firms ($1M-$25M).
 Unanet for mid-market ($5M-$50M).
-Costpoint for large or CMMC-required contractors ($10M+).
+Costpoint for large or highly complex contractors ($10M+).

 • Budget realistically.
-First-year total cost (not licensing alone) runs $15K-$30K for Procas, $25K-$45K for Unanet, and $50K-$100K+ for Costpoint.
-Include productivity loss.
+First-year total cost (not licensing alone) runs approximately $15K-$30K for Procas, $25K-$45K for Unanet, and $50K-$100K+ for Costpoint based on practitioner experience.
+Include productivity impact during transition.

 • Time the switch at fiscal year-end.
 Starting the new system on a clean fiscal year eliminates mid-year data migration headaches and simplifies your incurred cost submission.